 Families in place at the time of the conversion are exempt from income targeting requirements.
 New admissions follow standard PBV requirements.
+Any non-RAD PBV units located in the same project are also subject to these requirements.

 Units with Accessibility Features [24 CFR 983.251(c)(7)]